hangzhangac/Algo2-Project/README.md

 | Edmonds-Karp  | 1.975s | 3481.731s |
 |  Dinic | 0.270s | 29.678s |
 | Push-Relabel  | 0.427s | 3.663s |
+#### Data
+data1 is a small scale dataset where n<=100 and m<=5000.
+data2 is a large scale dataset where n<=1200 and m<=36075.
+All the data is from LibreOJ, an online judge platform for International Olympiad in Informatics.